 Designation System of Tool Steel

-One-letter system in combination with a number for tool steel system has developed by American Iron and Steel Institute (AISI) together with Society of Automotive Engineers (SAE).
+One-letter system in combination with a number for tool steel system has been developed by the American Iron and Steel Institute (AISI) together with the Society of Automotive Engineers (SAE).

 The letter means;